climbingclan/climbingclan-database-scripts/sql_views_explanation.md

 This view serves as a central repository of member information, enabling efficient querying and reporting on member data across various aspects of The Climbing Clan's operations.

+## 12. wp_member_db_gear

+### Purpose
+This view provides a detailed breakdown of the gear that members bring to different types of climbing events.
+It helps organizers and other members understand what equipment is available for various activities.

+### Columns
+- `id`: The unique identifier for the member.
+- `gear_bringing_rope`: Indicates if the member brings a rope ('✅' for yes, 'No' for no).
+- `gear_bringing_rack`: Indicates if the member brings a rack.
+- `gear_bringing_personal_gear`: Indicates if the member brings personal gear.
+- `gear_bringing_quickdraws`: Indicates if the member brings quickdraws.
+- `gear_bringing_guidebook`: Indicates if the member brings a guidebook.
+- `gear_bringing_firstaidkit`: Indicates if the member brings a first aid kit.
+- `gear_bringing_waterproof_jacket`: Indicates if the member brings a waterproof jacket.
+- `gear_bringing_waterproof_trousers`: Indicates if the member brings waterproof trousers.
+- `gear_bringing_boots`: Indicates if the member brings boots.
+- `gear_bringing_ice_axe`: Indicates if the member brings an ice axe.
+- `gear_bringing_crampons`: Indicates if the member brings crampons.
+- `gear_bringing_navigation`: Indicates if the member brings navigation equipment.

+### Details
+- This view uses data from the `wp_member_db` table, specifically the `gear-bringing-evening-or-day-trip` and `gear-walking-equipment-weekend` fields.
+- It uses CASE statements to check for specific gear items in these fields and returns '✅' if the item is present, or 'No' if it's not.
+- The view is particularly useful for event planning, ensuring that necessary equipment is available for different types of climbing activities.
+- It can help identify members who consistently bring certain types of gear, which can be useful for pairing members or assigning roles during events.

+## 13. wp_member_db_climbing

+### Purpose
+This view provides a comprehensive overview of each member's climbing skills, preferences, and experience across various climbing disciplines.
+It helps in understanding the skill level and capabilities of the club's members.

+### Columns
+- `id`: The unique identifier for the member.
+- `skills_belaying_needs_supervision`: Indicates if the member needs supervision while belaying.
+- `skills_belaying_top_rope`: Indicates if the member can belay for top rope climbing.
+- `skills_belaying_lead`: Indicates if the member can belay for lead climbing.
+- `skills_belaying_lead_needs_supervision`: Indicates if the member needs supervision for lead belaying.
+- `skills_belaying_halfropes`: Indicates if the member can belay with half ropes.
+- `skills_trad_moving_together`: Indicates if the member has skills in moving together on traditional routes.
+- `skills_trad_hauling`: Indicates if the member has skills in hauling systems.
+- `skills_trad_big_wall`: Indicates if the member has big wall climbing skills.
+- `skills_trad_multipitch_anchors`: Indicates if the member can set up multipitch anchors.
+- `skills_trad_prussiking`: Indicates if the member has prussiking skills.
+- `skills_trad_belay_escape`: Indicates if the member can perform a belay escape.
+- `skills_trad_retrievable_abseils`: Indicates if the member can set up retrievable abseils.
+- `skills_trad_abseiling`: Indicates if the member has abseiling skills.
+- `skills_trad_toprope`: Indicates if the member can set up top ropes on traditional routes.
+- `skills_trad_seconding`: Indicates if the member can second on traditional routes.
+- `skills_trad_seconding_needs_supervision`: Indicates if the member needs supervision when seconding on traditional routes.
+- `skills_trad_leading_needs_supervision`: Indicates if the member needs supervision when leading on traditional routes.
+- `skills_trad_leading`: Indicates if the member can lead on traditional routes.
+- `skills_sport_stripping`: Indicates if the member can strip sport routes.
+- `skills_sport_seconding_outside`: Indicates if the member can second on outdoor sport routes.
+- `skills_sport_seconding_inside`: Indicates if the member can second on indoor sport routes.
+- `skills_sport_leading_inside`: Indicates if the member can lead on indoor sport routes.
+- `skills_sport_leading_outside`: Indicates if the member can lead on outdoor sport routes.
+- `skills_sport_seconding_needs_supervision`: Indicates if the member needs supervision when seconding on sport routes.
+- `skills_sport_leading_multipitch_anchors`: Indicates if the member can set up multipitch anchors on sport routes.
+- `skills_sport_setting_up_top_rope`: Indicates if the member can set up top ropes on sport routes.
+- `skills_sport_leading_clipstick`: Indicates if the member can use a clipstick for leading.
+- `skills_sport_leading_multipitch_abseiling`: Indicates if the member can abseil on multipitch sport routes.

+### Details
+- This view uses data from the `wp_member_db` table, drawing from various fields related to climbing skills.
+- It uses CASE statements to check for specific skills in these fields and returns '✅' if the skill is present, or 'No' if it's not.
+- The view covers a wide range of climbing skills across different disciplines (traditional, sport, indoor, outdoor) and techniques (belaying, leading, seconding, etc.).
+- This comprehensive skill breakdown is invaluable for:
+  1. Pairing members of similar skill levels.
+  2. Identifying members who can mentor others in specific skills.
+  3. Planning events and trips suitable for different skill levels.
+  4. Tracking member progression and identifying areas for training or skill development.
+  5. Ensuring safety by understanding each member's capabilities and limitations.

+Both the `wp_member_db_gear` and `wp_member_db_climbing` views play crucial roles in The Climbing Clan's operations.
+They provide detailed insights into the equipment and skills available within the club, facilitating better event planning, safety management, and member development.
+These views transform complex, text-based data from the main member database into easily queryable boolean (Yes/No) fields, making it simple to filter and analyze member capabilities and resources.

 ## 7. wp_member_db_attendance_score

 ### Purpose